oroinc/documentation/user/concept-guides/pricing/index.rst

 As for the *Customer A Price List*, we have used the base prices for products from the *Default PL* to offer a 15% discount on these products:

 .. image:: /user/img/concept-guides/prices/price_calculation_rules.png
+   :alt: The rule that is applied to the Customer A PL to calculate all prices with 15% discount

 In the same way, you can create exclusive sales, season sales on a certain group of products, provide discounted prices for the products that have reached the low inventory threshold or for the products that are new.
 For more use cases, follow the :ref:`Price Rules Automation Examples <price-rules--auto--examples>` section.